deamos/jinja2-render/README.md

 Render a Jinja2 template from the command line.

-positional arguments:
-  which        Context to choose.
-Omit for a list of contexts
-               available in the contexts file (-c).
-               (default: None)

 optional arguments:
   -h, --help   show this help message and exit
-  -c CONTEXTS  The Python file defining the contexts to
+  -c CONTEXTS  The JSON String defining the contexts to
+               render the template. (default: '{}')
+               Example  '{"egg":"chicken","itemList":["test","test2","test3"]}'
-               render the template. (default: ./contexts.py) -f TEMPLATE  The Jinja2 template to use. (default:
+  -f TEMPLATE  The Jinja2 template to use. (default:
                Dockerfile.jinja2)
   -o OUTPUT    The output file to write to. (default: